balvig/bricks/docs/create.md

 bricks/in/aa:bb:cc:dd:ee:ff/awake: LED - external system reset
 ```

-Use these MAC addresses to send/receive messages to/from specific
+Use these MAC addresses to send/receive messages to/from specific Bricks.
-Bricks.

-For this example, a Node-RED solution could be a simple as:
+For this example, a Node-RED solution could be as simple as:

 <img src=/docs/mqtt.svg>